aweandreverence/www.aweandreverence.com/Maskil_Internship.md

 =============
 Awe and Reverence (A&R) is a software company dedicated to build a God-glorifying, for-profit (read: sustainable), for-Kingdom benefit, cutting-edge Christian software company.

 In pursuit of that, our founder ([Jonathan Tsai](https://www.linkedin.com/in/jontsai/)) started an co-op/internship model at A&R to train aspiring Christian Software engineers to equip them with tangible skills to succeed in their craft.
 In the SF Bay Area, there is an ever-increasing number of people coming out of coding bootcamps trying to transition into Software roles from other industries, but unfortunately, that train has left about 3-4 years ago (circa 2015) where companies might give these bootcamp grads a chance; many people are now struggling to find employment after these bootcamps.

 Jonathan has mentored dozens of engineers over the years, and through the Maskil co-op/internship has provided a post-bootcamp onboarding experience for more junior engineers to get real world, collaborative, team experience.
 Several of them have gone on to full-time software engineering roles and are junior, mid-level, and senior-level engineers at household-name tech companies.

 Not only will you gain invaluable experience, you'll also be paid for your work!
-Each feature/ task will have a bounty with a dollar amount associated with it.
+Each feature/task will have a bounty with a dollar amount associated with it.
 The larger the feature/task, the larger the bounty.
 We don't believe in muzzling the ox here.

 Qualifications:
 =============
 Born again Christian that is FAT!

-F - Faithful
+**F** - Faithful
-A - Available
+**A** - Available
-T - Teachable
+**T** - Teachable

 Responsibilities:
 =============